Most Known Hits

 Most Known Hits is an album by hip-hop group Three 6 Mafia.
 It is a collection of some of their biggest mainstream songs and was released in 2005, following the similarly titled studio album Most Known Unknown.

+AllMusic noted about the album, "Newly intrigued listeners who were turned on to Three 6 Mafia in the wake of 'Stay Fly' should find this release very beneficial."